Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

 \subsubsection{Reproduction of the $\pi^- p$ PTCSs and TCSs}

-In Section 3 of Ref.~\cite{mworg}, it was argued that, as the $\pi^- p$ PTCSs contain a large component from $\pi^- p$ CX scattering, they should not be used in this programme; in spite of the scarcity of these measurements, their inclusion in any part of the analysis could provide ground for criticism and cast doubt on the interpretation of the results in terms of the isospin invariance in the $\pi N$ interaction.
-The results of the reproduction of the three available $\pi^- p$ PTCSs at low energy are shown in Table \ref{tab:ReproductionPTCS}.
-The contributions from the $\pi^- p$ CX reaction are large and substantiate the line of argument of Ref.~\cite{mworg} to avoid including these data in the DB$_-$.
+In Section 3 of Ref.~\cite{Matsinos2006}, it was argued that the $\pi^- p$ PTCSs should not be used in this programme because they contain large contributions from the $\pi^- p$ CX reaction.
+Despite the fact that just nine such measurements are available for $T \leq 100$ MeV, their inclusion in any part of the analysis could provide ground for criticism and cast doubt on the interpretation of the results in terms of the isospin invariance in the $\pi N$ interaction.
+The results of the reproduction of the three available $\pi^- p$ PTCSs at low energy are given~\footnote{In Ref.~\cite{Friedman1990}, Friedman and collaborators reported $\pi^+ p$ and $\pi^- p$ ES PTCSs, originally identified as FRIEDMAN90.
+Corrections to the published values of the low-energy $\pi^+ p$ PTCSs appeared a few years later \cite{Friedman1999}, taking account of a revision in the energy calibration of the M11 pion channel at TRIUMF (which occurred in 1994); in Ref.~\cite{Friedman1999}, there is no mention of corrections to the low-energy $\pi^- p$ ES PTCS of Ref.~\cite{Friedman1990}.
+As a result, though both the $\pi^+ p$ and the $\pi^- p$ ES PTCSs originally appeared in the same paper, they are assigned different identifiers in the DB: the corrected low-energy $\pi^+ p$ PTCSs are identified as FRIEDMAN99, whereas the original low-energy $\pi^- p$ ES PTCS as FRIEDMAN90.} in Table \ref{tab:ReproductionPTCS}.
+The contributions from the $\pi^- p$ CX reaction are indeed large.
+Therefore, the line of argument of Ref.~\cite{Matsinos2006}, to avoid including these data in the DB$_-$, is justified.

-The measurements of the $\pi^- p$ PTCS may be compared to the predictions obtained after summing up the contributions of the $\pi^- p$ ES PTCS and that of the entire $\pi^- p$ CX TCS; this operation is dictated by the experimental technique employed in the acquisition of the $\pi^- p$ PTCS measurements, namely, the detection only of the $\pi^-$'s (interacting or passing through) downstream of the target, within a cone of aperture $2 \theta_L$ with its apex at the geometrical centre of the target, where $\theta_L$ is the laboratory-angle cut associated with the measurement.
-Regarding the component of the $\pi^- p$ CX TCS, one may use predictions obtained either from the fits of the ETH model to the tDB$_{+/-}$ or from those to the tDB$_{+/0}$.
-Although a slight preference for the tDB$_{+/0}$ predictions may be observed, the experimental uncertainties are too large to enable definite conclusions.
+The measurements of the $\pi^- p$ PTCS are compared with the predictions obtained after summing up the $\pi^- p$ ES PTCS and the entire $\pi^- p$ CX TCS.
+This operation is dictated by the experimental technique employed in the acquisition of the $\pi^- p$ PTCS measurements, namely by the detection only of the $\pi^-$'s (interacting or passing through) downstream of the target, within a cone of aperture $2 \theta_L$ with its apex at the geometrical centre of the target, where $\theta_L$ is the laboratory-angle cut associated with the PTCS measurement.
+Regarding the component of the $\pi^- p$ CX TCS, one may use the predictions obtained either from the fits of the ETH model to the tDB$_{+/-}$ or from those to the tDB$_{+/0}$.
+When comparing the values, obtained from the results of the two PSAs of this work on a point-to-point basis, only a slight preference for the tDB$_{+/0}$ predictions emerges.